 Alibaba Cloud account

-AliyunDataWorksFullAccesspermission, can create computing resources.
-For more information, see Grant a user the permissions of a workspace administrator.
+AliyunDataWorksFullAccesspermission, can create compute resources.
+For more information, see Grant a user the workspace administrator role.

 -

-Hadoop clusters (legacy data lake) are deprecated.
-We recommend that you migrate to DataLake clusters as soon as possible.
+Hadoop clusters (legacy data lake) are no longer recommended.
+Migrate to DataLake clusters as soon as possible.
 For more information, see Migrate from a Hadoop cluster to a DataLake cluster.

 Go to the computing resource list page